A Fully Photometric Approach to Type Ia Supernova Cosmology in the LSST Era: Host Galaxy Redshifts and Supernova Classification: Simulated Data

 \subsection{Implementation}

-The SNANA {(Supernova Analysis package)} \footnote{\url{https://github.com/RickKessler/SNANA}} simulation includes three main steps as described in \citet{kessler2019}: \textbf{(a)} estimate the true source magnitude from a rest-frame SED model that incorporates redshifting and cosmic expansion ($\OM=0.315$, $w=-1$, flatness), lensing magnification, peculiar velocity, Milky way extinction, and host galaxy extinction; \textbf{(b)} model the flux uncertainty and random fluctuations using sky noise, zero-point, and PSF for each observation; \textbf{(c)} model DIA detection efficiency vs. SNR, {and trigger.}
+The SNANA {(Supernova Analysis package)} \footnote{\url{https://github.com/RickKessler/SNANA}} \footnote{We used SNANA version 11-5t} simulation includes three main steps as described in \citet{kessler2019}: \textbf{(a)} estimate the true source magnitude from a rest-frame SED model that incorporates redshifting and cosmic expansion ($\OM=0.315$, $w=-1$, flatness), lensing magnification, peculiar velocity, Milky way extinction, and host galaxy extinction; \textbf{(b)} model the flux uncertainty and random fluctuations using sky noise, zero-point, and PSF for each observation; \textbf{(c)} model DIA detection efficiency vs. SNR, {and trigger.}

 We simulate SNe~Ia using the SALT3 SED model \citep{salt,salt3} with a NIR extension from \citet{Pierel:2022pqc} {that covers wavelength range 2,000-20,000\AA\ in the rest-frame.
 To avoid classification artifacts from $u$-band dropouts at high-$z$, the SED model is linearly extrapolated down to zero flux at 500\AA.}